Save money when booking a holiday abroad or in the UK.

 Timing Is Crucial...

-If you are free to travel at any time of the year, Take a holiday when others can't, such as before school holidays in May and June to family destinations like Florida, and you'll get a better price; .
+If you are free to travel at any time of the year, Take a holiday when others can't, such as before school holidays in May and June to family destinations like Florida, and You will get a better price; .
 During the low and mid season periods, you can save up to 50% on both hotels and flights.

 The later you book, the cheaper, but this means limited choice.
 Tour operators have chartered the planes and reserved the rooms, and, if they don't shift them, they lose money.
 The later you leave it, the more desperate they are to get rid of the empty rooms, so the price drops further.